Web3NL/motoko-book/src/advanced-concepts/async-calls.md

 ### Atomic functions that send messages

-A successful atomic function may or may not mutate the state itself, but successful execution could cause multiple messages to be sent (by calling shared functions) that each may or may not execute (and possibly mutate state) successfully, see [state commits](#state-commits-and-message-sends).
+A successful atomic function may or may not mutate the state itself, but successful execution of an atomic function could cause multiple messages to be sent (by calling shared functions) that each may or may not execute successfully (and possibly mutate state locally or remotely), see [state commits](#state-commits-and-message-sends).

 ```motoko
 {{#include _mo/async-calls5.mo:a}}